Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Bruising at the catheter insertion site
+Bleeding or infection at the catheter insertion site

 Damage to the artery, including worsening of the blockage

-Problems due to contrast medium, including allergic reaction or kidney damage
+Problems because of X-ray dye, these include allergic reaction or kidney damage

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR